Licensing demand helps chip designer ARM beat expectations

 Shares in ARM reached a high of 11.11 pounds in May, exceeding the level they were trading at in the dot-com boom of 2000.
 They have since come off by about 20 percent, but were up 4.5 percent at 940 pence by 1048 GMT on Wednesday.

-ARM's partners signed 25 licenses for its technology in the quarter, including five for its latest Cortex-A designs and seven for its Mali graphics technology.
+ARM's partners signed 25 licences for its technology in the quarter, including five for its latest Cortex-A designs and seven for its Mali graphics technology.

 The company has been increasing its share of the graphics processing market, and on Tuesday Samsung said it had selected Mali for its latest high-end processor, ousting rival Imagination Technologies.